-A middle-aged witch, wife of Arthur and mother of seven, who puts her family first in everything she does.
+Molly Weasley is a middle-aged witch, wife of Arthur Weasley and mother of seven, who puts her family first in everything she does.

 Molly is a very capable witch in her own right.
 She is one of the “old crowd,” a group of witches and wizards who are faithful and devoted to Albus Dumbledore.
 Molly is clearly a force to be reckoned with, not only for the errant Daily Prophet reporter who wants a good story about the reports of a flying car (she tells them to clear off or she’ll set the family ghoul on them), or for her sons, who cower before her wrath even as they tower over her, but also for those who want to see Voldemort rise to power again.
 Dumbledore talks to her, not as a silly housewife who gets a bit giddy about Lockhart but as a friend and ally.
 It would be a mistake to underestimate Molly Weasley.

 During the second rise of Voldemort, Molly joined the Order of the Phoenix.
 She took on the responsibility of making 12 Grimmauld Place into a place fit for human habitation.
 Molly does often do the cooking, but she makes everyone chip in and help.

 Molly and Arthur have at least twelve grandchildren: Victoire, Rose, Hugo, James, Albus, Lily, Dominique, Louis, Molly, Lucy, Fred, and Roxanne (DH/e, BLC, YL).
 It’s safe to assume that she is a very, very proud grandmother.